KeepSafe/dexcount-gradle-plugin/README.md

 - `teamCityIntegration`: When true, Team City integration strings will be printed.
 - `enableForInstantRun`: When true, count methods even for Instant Run builds.
 False by default.
 - `teamCitySlug`: A string which, if specified, will be added to TeamCity stat names.
 Null by default.
+- `runOnEachAssemble`: When false, does not run count method during assemble task

 ## Use with Jenkins Plot Plugin